MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 >**Results** : After completing this exercise, you will be able to Register a new custom route in the request pipeline for the Traveler Controller class in the application.

-### Exercise 3: Configuring routes using attributes
+### Exercise 3: Configuring Routes Using Attributes

 #### Scenario